tanzeelkazi/web-worker/README.md

 #Web Worker

-The right way to communicate with your web workers.
+The better way of working with web workers.

 Don't you just hate having only the `postMessage` API to communicate with your workers?
 Does it leave you wanting for more and distract you away from actual development